Suspect Joseph Jimenez Arrested In Corona Movie Theater Shooting Which Left Rylee Goodrich Dead, Anthony Barajas Wounded

 CORONA (CBSLA) – A suspect has been arrested in connection with a shooting inside a Corona movie theater which left one woman dead and a man critically wounded.

-Twenty-year-old Joseph Jimenez was taken into custody late Tuesday night on suspicion of murder, attempted murder and robbery in the shooting that killed 18-year-old Rylee Goodrich and wounded 19-year-old Anthony Barajas, Corona police reported Wednesday morning.READ MORE: Man Arrested After Military Explosives Force Evacuation Of Downey Neighborhood
+Twenty-year-old Joseph Jimenez was taken into custody late Tuesday night on suspicion of murder, attempted murder and robbery in the shooting that killed 18-year-old Rylee Goodrich and wounded 19-year-old Anthony Barajas, Corona police reported Wednesday morning.READ MORE: 2 Dead After Car Crashes Into Tree Along Angeles Crest Highway

+“Thank God they got him,” said Ken Mendoza, the suspect’s next-door neighbor.
+“I can’t imagine having a guy like that living next door to us.”

 At about 10:30 p.m.
 Tuesday, Corona police detectives raided Jimenez’s residence in the 19000 block of Envoy Avenue in El Cerrito, where they found a gun and evidence linked to the movie theater shooting, the department said.
 The gun matched the caliber of the weapon used in the shooting.